makanaraini/Climate-Resilient-Agricultural-Planning-Tool---CFC-2024/README.md

 Diagram and step-by-step description of the flow of our solution:

 **Climate-Resilient Agricultural Planning Tool Flow:**
-1. Farmer Interaction with Platform:
-The farmer accesses the platform through a mobile app or web portal.
+1. **Farmer Interaction with Platform**: The farmer accesses the platform through a mobile app or web portal.
 They provide input such as crop type, location, soil type, and any specific farming challenges they are facing.

-2. Data Processing via IBM Watsonx AI Services:
-The system uses watsonx.ai to analyze farmer inputs along with external data such as weather forecasts, satellite images, and historical agricultural data.
+2. **Data Processing via IBM Watsonx AI Services**: The system uses watsonx.ai to analyze farmer inputs along with external data such as weather forecasts, satellite images, and historical agricultural data.

-3. Model Predictions and Recommendations:
+3. **Model Predictions and Recommendations**:
    - Watson Machine Learning generates predictions on optimal planting times, crop yields, and soil health based on the input and data analysis.
    - The system provides recommendations for crop selection, irrigation schedules, and soil enhancement techniques, ensuring climate resilience.

-4. Watsonx Assistant for Farmer Queries:
+4. **Watsonx for Farmer Queries**:
    - Farmers can ask questions using voice or text in their local language.
    - Watsonx Assistant utilizes Natural Language Understanding to process these inquiries.
-The system responds with specific agricultural advice based on the data-driven - recommendations, presented in the farmer’s preferred language using the Language Translator.
+The system responds with specific agricultural advice based on the data-driven recommendations, presented in the farmer’s preferred language using the Language Translator.

-5. Governance and Compliance:
-Watsonx.governance ensures data privacy, regulatory compliance, and auditability of the AI models and predictions, ensuring trustworthiness of the recommendations.
+5. **Governance and Compliance**: Watsonx.governance ensures data privacy, regulatory compliance, and auditability of the AI models and predictions, ensuring trustworthiness of the recommendations.

-6. Multilingual Support and Accessibility:

-Language Translator enables translation of both input and output, allowing farmers from different regions to interact with the system in Swahili, Amharic, Somali, and other regional languages.
+6. **Multilingual Support and Accessibility**: Language Translator enables translation of both input and output, allowing farmers from different regions to interact with the system in Swahili, Amharic, Somali, and other regional languages.
 Farmers receive the recommendations in their local language, making the platform user-friendly and accessible.

-7. Data Storage and Monitoring:
+7. **Data Storage and Monitoring**:

-- The platform stores all user data, environmental data, and model predictions securely in the cloud using IBM Object Storage, enabling easy access and future analysis.
+   - The platform stores some user data, environmental data, and model predictions securely in the cloud using IBM Object Storage, enabling easy access and future analysis.
    - The system continuously monitors environmental changes and adapts predictions and recommendations based on updated data.

 ## Presentation materials